Virtus92/php-1-Virtus92/php_history.md

 3. **Command-Line Scripting:** PHP can also be used for writing command-line scripts to automate tasks, perform system administration tasks, or interact with operating system features.
 4. **Integration with Databases:** PHP offers built-in support for various databases, including MySQL, PostgreSQL, SQLite, and MongoDB, making it easy to build database-driven web applications.
 5. **Content Management Systems (CMS):** Many popular CMS platforms, such as WordPress, Joomla, and Drupal, are built using PHP, making it the backbone of millions of websites worldwide.

-Overall, PHP's simplicity, flexibility, and extensive community support have contributed to its widespread adoption and enduring popularity in the world of web development.